Yes, it can be this cold outside in a time of global warming

 Breaking News Emails

-The massive cold weather front descending over the Midwest this week has commentators straining for analogies (“Deep Freeze,” “Arctic Outbreak” and “Ice Age”) and at least some people wondering what has become of global warming.
+The massive cold weather front that has descended over the Midwest this week has commentators straining for analogies (“deep freeze,” “arctic outbreak” and “ice age”), and at least some people wondering what has become of global warming.

-President Donald Trump and radio provocateur Rush Limbaugh seemed bemused by the notion that the climate is warming at a time when most of America will be hunkering down against sub-freezing temperatures.
+President Donald Trump and radio provocateur Rush Limbaugh seemed bemused by the notion that the climate is warming at a time when most of America is hunkering down against subfreezing temperatures.

 This week’s blast of cold air has been linked to a familiar phenomenon — the polar vortex.

-That is the mass of cold air that typically blows counterclockwise over the Arctic.
+That is the mass of cold air that typically blows counterclockwise over the Arctic Circle.
 When the flow of the jet stream slows, it can be reconfigured and push the frigid air south, into the continental United States.

-That’s how Chicago can end up forecast for minus 22 degrees, as cold as the South Pole, with Milwaukee expected to get even colder, minus 28.
+That’s how Chicago can end up with a forecast for minus 22 degrees, as cold as the South Pole, with Milwaukee expected to get even colder — minus 28.

 Trump made note of the extreme chill in a tweet Monday that concluded: “What the hell is going on with Global Waming? (sic) Please come back fast, we need you!”